junyoung-sim/yee/README.md

 [11054](./baekjoon/dp/11054.cpp) Find the longest bitonic sequence using dynamic programming.
 I just love DP.
 It's elegant.

-[25682](./baekjoon/prefixsum/25682.cpp) Use prefix summation to find the least number of cells that need editing on K x K chess board within a larger N x M chess board.
+[25682](./baekjoon/prefixsum/25682.cpp) Use prefix summation to find the least number of cells that need editing on a K x K chess board within a larger N x M chess board.
 Great example of "work smart, not hard."

 [1309](./baekjoon/dp/1309.cpp) Use dynamic programming to find the number of possibilities of sheltering lions in a zoo given that they cannot be placed right next to each other.
-This is one the first DP problems that taught me how to think about finding patterns and writing them into elegant code.
+This is one of the first DP problems that taught me how to think about finding patterns and writing them into elegant code.

 [2156](./baekjoon/dp/2156.cpp) Another dynamic programming problem for maximizing the amount of wine that can be consumed given that one cannot drink three cups in a row.
 Simliar learning experience as the problem above.

-[14888](./baekjoon/brute/14888.cpp) Find the maximum and minimum value of a equation given the number of operators can be added.
+[14888](./baekjoon/brute/14888.cpp) Find the maximum and minimum value of a equation given the number and type of operators can be added.
 Fun backtracking problem.